surma/surma.dev/content/things/compile-js.md

 One language that compiles really well to Wasm is C++.
 Most of the early days of Wasm toolchains were focused on making C++ code run on the web, as C++ is often at the foundation of many big software projects.
-LLVM’s `clang` now supports Wasm directly, and [WASI-SDK] provides a sysroot (libc, libc++ etc) that works against WASI rather than, say, POSIX.
+LLVM’s `clang++` now supports Wasm out of the box, and [WASI-SDK] provides a sysroot (libc, libc+ + etc) that works against WASI rather than, say, POSIX.
 This allows you to compile C/ C++ code to WebAssembly, and run it in any WASI-compatible environment (like [wasmtime]).

 Now here finally comes my rather amateurish observation that led to this blog post: I think JavaScript looks a lot like C++.
 In fact, most of the features that JavaScript has to offer, C++20 has to offer as well.
 Often with extremely similar syntax. **What if I could write a transpiler of sorts that translates JavaScript to C++** and aims to maintain the semantics and behavior of JavaScript?
-Can I write a a dump transpiler that defers all the difficult stuff like type checking and scoping to the C++ compiler?
+Can I write a really dumb transpiler that defers all the difficult stuff like type checking and scoping to the C++ compiler?
 Would that yield smaller binaries?
 Maybe even faster ones?
 Well, only one way to find out.